Build an MLOps Pipeline

 auth_type: "v3applicationcredential"

-and then in our Terraform configuration, we could specify which OpenStack cloud to use, e.g.
+and then in our Terraform configuration, we could multiple OpenStack clouds to use, e.g. have

 provider "openstack" {